 Treating oily skin with an oil

-- They are balancing and help to stem the flow of oil
+- Tbalancing and help to stem the flow of oil

-- They are antibacterial and can help to reduce the bacteria responsible for pustules and papules
+- Tantibacterial and can help to reduce the bacteria responsible for pustules and papules

-A number of subjects with acne were found to have imbalanced levels of oleic and linoleic acids, two fatty acids that make up sebum – the oil in your skin.
+Several acne subjects were found to have imbalanced levels of oleic and linoleic acids, two fatty acids that make up sebum – the oil in your skin.
 Therefore finding that face oil that is high in both these acids is ideal for oily, acne-prone skin.

 The best face oils for oily skin

-- Neem oil has powerful anti-viral and anti-microbial properties.
-It is beneficial to those who suffer from a variety of oily skin conditions, including acne and skin infections such as boils.
-Used in very small amounts, it is also the best oil for treating skin conditions like psoriasis and eczema
+- neem oil has powerful anti-viral and anti-microbial properties.
+It is beneficial to those who suffer from various oily skin conditions, including acne and skin infections such as boils.
+It is also used in tiny amounts.
+It is also the best oil for treating skin conditions like psoriasis, and eczema

-We have a number of formulas that harness the potent properties of these powerful botanicals.
-Ceramide barrier repair, full of gorgeous botanicals helps to normalise oil production on the skin, whilst providing a protective, breathable barrier.
+We have several formulas that harness the potent properties of these powerful botanicals.
+Ceramide barrier repair is full of gorgeous botanicals helps to normalise oil production on the skin, whilst providing a protective, breathable barrier.

 Miracle Cleanse has been formulated with healing botanical oils to protect as it cleanses.